Special Constable Eligibility Requirements

 Occupations which are ineligible (but with some variations as described):

-• Members of Police Authorities may be considered for appointment as special constables in a different area to where they are a member of the police authority, with permission of the authority and at the discretion of the Chief Office of the force.
+- Members of the Police and Crime Commissioner (PCC) Office may be considered for appointment as special constables in a different area to where they are a member of the police authority, with permission of the authority and at the discretion of the Chief Office of the force.

 Occupations/interests where appointment as a special constable is at the discretion of the Chief Constable of the Force;